PranavJayachand/DIGHUM160/README.md

 * Click "Download Zip".
 * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).

-3. You can install the package dependencies using the following terminal command (after navigating to this folder):
+3. You can install the package dependencies using the following terminal command (after navigating to the DIGHUM160-main folder):

 ```bash
 pip install -r requirements.txt